qundao/mirror-mergiraf/doc/src/adding-a-language.md

     ]),
 ```

-Note that the separator for a children group and the separator for the commutative parent can only differ in leading and trailing whitespace.

 ## Add signatures

 One piece of knowledge we have not encoded yet is the fact that `using` statements should be unique: there is no point in importing the same thing twice.
 This is specified using so-called signatures, which associate keys to the children of commutative parents.
 Those keys are then required to be unique among the children of a particular commutative parent.
 This mechanism can be used to define such keys for a lot of other elements.
 For instance, class fields are keyed by their name only, given that field names should be unique in a given class, regardless of their type.
 Keys can also be generated for methods, which not only includes their name but also the types of the arguments the function takes, as [C# supports method overloading](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/member-overloading).